-- Maintaining the existing fencing within the broader land parcel, and limiting access to the existing access gates unless otherwise authorised by the TfN as appropriate. - Excluding stock except as otherwise prescribed by this plan. - Weed control through active management; - Eliminating all woody environmental weeds - Controlling high threat weeds to levels specified in Table 3. - Controlling perennial grassy weed cover to less than 1%. - Controlling broadleaf weed cover to less than 2%. - Monitoring for any new and emerging weeds and eliminate - Limiting organic litter and biomass accumulation (must not exceed the EVC benchmark cover of 10%); - Biomass control through high intensity pulse grazing of domestic stock (sheep only) with grazing excluded from 31st August to 31st January (unless otherwise approved by TfN in writing because of unusual seasonal conditions); - Ecological burning (the offset area may be burnt at least five times within the 10 year management period e.g. years 1, 3, 5, 7 and 9).
+- Maintaining the fencing around the broader land parcel, and limiting access to the existing access gates unless otherwise authorised as appropriate by TfN. - Weed control through active management; - Eliminating all woody environmental weeds - Controlling high threat weeds to levels specified in Table 4. - Controlling perennial grassy weed cover to less than 1%. - Controlling broadleaf weed cover to less than 2%. - Limiting organic litter and biomass accumulation (litter must not exceed the EVC benchmark cover of - Biomass control is currently maintained by unplanned grazing associated with the presence of a significant local population of Eastern Grey Kangaroos.
+Where the cumulative cover of bare ground, bryophyte/lichen and soil crust falls below an average cover of 10% the ecological application of fire will be considered; - Ecological burning (the offset area may be burnt at least five times within the 10 year management period e.g. years 1, 3, 5, 7 and 9) may be applied to portions of the site if the existing grazing by kangaroos is considered locally inadequate to control ground cover biomass or will provide advantages for weed control works.
 No area is to be burnt more than once every two years; - Controlling pest animals, particularly rabbits, hares, foxes and cats; and - Managing native species understorey diversity and recruitment.

 The management actions listed below outline the prescribed actions for achieving the required gains through active management (maintenance and improvement) and permanent protection of the offset site.
-Table 4 specifies these prescribed actions and the timing for implementation.
+Table 5 specifies these prescribed actions and the timing for implementation.
 These actions will be applied to the entire offset area as identified in Figure 4.

-Prior to works being undertaken each year an annual works program (based on Table 4) will be developed by an experience bushland regenerator.
+Prior to works being undertaken each year an annual works program (based on Table 5) will be developed by an experience bushland regenerator.
 The person undertaking the works will prepare a detailed works program in consultation with TfN.
-The works program for the coming year will also address issues that may not have been anticipated in formulating this original management plan.
+The works program for the coming year will also address issues that may not have been anticipated in formulating this offset management plan.
 The OMP will be updated as required with any revised versions of the OMP to be submitted to the DoEE for approval.

-3.8.1 Fencing and access control
+3.8.1 Fencing, information and access control

-Permanent fencing able to exclude domestic stock already exists around the boundary of the broader 185 ha parcel and other subsets thereof.
-Additional fencing around the 9.5 hectare offset area (Figure 4) is not required as it is proposed that grazing within the broader paddock will be managed in accordance with the prescriptions outlined within this offset management plan.
+Permanent fencing able to exclude domestic stock already exists around the boundary of the broader 86 ha land parcel and other subsets thereof.
+Additional fencing around the 24.05 ha offset area (Figure 4) is not required as it is proposed that grazing of domestic stock would be excluded from the broader parcel which will also be managed in accordance with the prescriptions outlined within this offset management plan.
 Temporary fencing may be used within the offset area where negligible impacts to native vegetation associated with the placement and removal of that fencing occurs.
+However fence maintenance is required along the offset frontage with Govans Lane and this boundary fence will be repaired within one month of commencement of this plan.